llefranc/42_philosophers/README.md

 It's only made in C and the main goal was to understand how threads works in language C and use them to solve a logical problem.
 The simulation will stop if all philosophers have eaten enough or if one philosopher die.

-- There was three different version of the algorithm :
+- There are three different version of the algorithm :
     - Philo_one is about using threads and mutexs
     - Philo_two is about using threads and semaphores
     - Philo_three is about using processes and semaphores